tstack/lnav/docs/source/cli.rst

 .. option:: piper clean

-   Remove all of the files that stored data that was piped into **lnav**.
+   Remove all of the files that stored data that was piped into **lnav** through stdin or a FIFO.

 .. option:: piper list